davi-ao/modeling-texts-with-networks/code/README.txt

 split, so that each sentence was in a separate line, save in text files and parsed with the Stanford CoreNLP dependency parser (https://stanfordnlp.github.io/CoreNLP/) via de java command line.
-The parsed files were saved in the JSON format."
+The parsed files were saved in the JSON format.

 Abstract